-Fee Schedule

-for International Fee Paying Students
+Fee Schedule for International Fee Paying Students

 All fees are shown in New Zealand Dollars (NZD).
 Some items include Goods and Service Tax (GST) of 15%.
 Fees must be paid in full before the enrolment is finalised.

 Note: These fees do not apply to exchange students.

-Administration fee NZD 500 (incl.
+Administration fee NZD 500 (for 1 or 2 terms) NZD 750 (for 3 or 4 terms) (incl.
 GST) - This fee is non-refundable.
-Pastoral support fee (covers pastoral support as outlined in the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 NZD 200 per term (incl.
-GST) Rudolf Steiner Trust fee NZD 287.50 per term (incl.
-GST) Tuition fees NZD 400 per week (incl.
-GST) during the school term.
-There are four school terms each year and they are usually 9 - 11 weeks long.
-Camp fees (if applicable) NZD 350 per camp (incl.
-GST) - This fee is non-refundable.
-Incidentals (covers unforeseen expenses, for example sports fees, medical costs, extended homestay fees) NZD 580 (incl.
+Pastoral support fee NZD 220 per term (incl.
+GST) (covers pastoral support as outlined in the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 Rudolf Steiner Trust fee NZD 365 per term (incl.
+GST) Tuition fees NZD 4400 per term (incl.
+GST) - There are four terms in a school year.
+Camp fees (if applicable) NZD 500 per camp (incl.
+GST) Incidentals (covers unforeseen expenses, for example sports fees, medical costs, extended homestay fees) NZD 680 (incl.
 GST) - The balance is refundable if the funds are not used.
-Accommodation - Homestay (includes three meals a day) NZD 290 per week (incl.
-GST) - This must be paid in advance.
+Accommodation - Homestay (includes three meals a day) NZD 340 per week - This must be paid in advance.